Adam-92/gym-assistant-work/README.md

-# Gym Assistant Application - Typescript
+# Gym Assistant Application - React JS, Typescript

-This is the sport application which assists you and register your trainings(steps, calories etc.).The application uses external server made on my own in Node JS.
-Futhermore, the application possess possibilty to create your own user account.
+- A sports application that supports you in training, recording your best results and collecting data on the steps taken and
+  calories burned on an ongoing basis.
+  It allows you to enter and arrange your own set of exercises, as well as a diet.

 # Install

-Npm install
+- Npm install

-Npm start
+- Npm start